Leave it to Montanans to have cool Thanksgiving dinner traditions that don't involve turkey. Or any typical 'Thanksgiving food' for that matter.

 loading...

-Montana chefs and home cooks offer award winning recipes that are distinctly Montana.
+Montana chefs and home cooks offer award-winning recipes that are distinctly Montana.
 Cookbooks can be found on just about every kind of culinary fare, from Bison BBQ to extensive fine dining recipes.
 Great food and hearty recipes have been a Montana tradition for generations.
+We were able to find all of these cookbooks locally or online.
+Enjoy!

 More From KMMS-KPRK 1450 AM